-- ◆ Do not tow the vehicle at a speed higher than 88 km/h (55 mph). - ◆ Do not tow the vehicle for more than 320 km (200 miles).
+- ◆ Do not tow the vehicle at the vehicle speed more than 88 km/h (55 mph). - ◆ Do not tow the vehicle for more than 320 km (200 miles).

 After dinghy towing or at the recommended distance limit, let the engine idle for more than 3 minutes before driving the vehicle or resuming towing.